IvanDLar/MOVU-Docs/wiki/User Stories.md

 **Validation:**

-- VA501 - Once the user select a specific car for details, they will be able to click a chat button that will contact a vendor that matches the car car dealership that belongs the car.
+- VA501 - Once the user select a specific car for details, they will be able to click a chat button that will contact a salesman that matches the car car dealership that belongs the car.
+   - IM - In app Messaging

 - **Priority**: High

-  **Estimate**: 3 weeks
+  **Estimate**: 2 weeks

   **Classification:** Must Have